acarril/acarril.github.io/_posts/2017-06-20-vectorizing-in-R.md

 ## What has this to do with vectorization?

 If you need to apply a function to all the values of a vector, you could call the function repeatedly for each of its values.
 However, this means R will do the small "interpreting part" for each call.
-On the other hand, passing the whole vector onto the function means R will only interpret the inputs once.
+On the other hand, **passing a whole vector onto the function means R will only interpret the inputs once.**

-"Hey, but there's a catch: you still need to interpret each value of the vector!"
+*"Hey, but there's a catch: you still need to interpret each value of the vector!"*
 Actually, no, because one key aspect of a vector in R is that all its elements are of the same data type.
 In fact, a number in R is actually a one dimensional vector.
 So passing a whole vector into a function is equivalent to checking just one number, in terms of what the "interpreting part" is concerned about.

 Inside C or Fortran vectors will be processed using loops or some equivalent constructs; there's just no way around it.
 However, since these operations now occur in the compiled code, they run much faster.